kevvlvl/quarkus-opentrace-svc1/README.md

 This example showcases opentracing using Quarkus and Smallrye-Opentracing

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.
+The specific guide followed was this one https://quarkus.io/guides/opentracing but with a focus on deploying everything as containers.

 ## Running the application